Happy First Day Of School! 27 Survival Tips You Need For Your First Week

 8. Create an at-home inventory of school supplies for instances when your child runs out of supplies on the list and needs a replacement.

-9. Organize and set-up an area for your child’s school related things.
+9. Organize and set up an area for your child’s school related things.
 This should include a place for storing their lunch box, backpack, and a place to sit paperwork you need to review and sign.

 10. Set-up a productive place for your child to use to do their homework and study.

-11. Establish a family time either during dinner or before bedtime.
-Use this set time as an opportunity for your child to discuss their school day and any potential school related problems with you.
+11. Establish family time either during dinner or before bedtime.
+Use this set time as an opportunity for your child to discuss their school day and any potential school-related problems with you.

 12. Set up a family calendar that contains everyone’s schedules and obligations.
 It is important to display this calendar somewhere everyone can see it on a daily basis.
 In the living room or near the front door are ideal places.